sgsen/sgsen.github.io/_posts/2018-01-14-ChaosMonkeys.md

 Martinez reserves special vitriol for middle managers (409).

 > It’s because you are without a doubt the least daring and least innovative person at your organization, because in the opportunity-rich environment in which you live, the ambitious and capable have left to pursue it.
 There’s a negative selection in which the cream (or whatever it is that initially rises) gets constantly skimmed off, and you are what’s left after years of continual skimming.
 Changing from big company A to big company B is cosmetic, as it’s of course at least a lateral move if not a step up.
 You learn that what matters in a big company is to avoid falling victim to firing or layoffs, and to appear important and critical to the company’s mission.
 You have mastered the art of “managing up”: namely, controlling the feelings and perceptions of the management layer above you.
-You take feeodback well, and make sure to be seen speedily acting on that feedback.
+You take feedback well, and make sure to be seen speedily acting on that feedback.
 If you have reports, you champion their careers internally (make sure they know you’re doing that), and try to mold them into people like yourself, who are organizationally effective and recognized as such.
 In all but the most pathological organizations, your reports’ success will reflect well on you and create your own success.
 You make sure to form allegiances and friendships with your peer managers, particularly in organizations like sales or business development that you’ll need to push your business agenda forward.
 When there’s an ineffective and incompetent member in the organization, rather than calling them an idiot to their face and firing them if possible, you channel feedback to their manager and learn to work around their incompetence.
 If the incompetence does not directly affect you or your team, you look the other way and focus on the levers you do control.

 > You’re middle management: you’re the necessary layer between the visionaries and risk-takers who created the organization, and the new acolytes of your religion for whom this is a job, and you are their first whiff of corporate culture and authority.